nus-cs2113-AY2021S2/tp/docs/team/jonahtwl.md

 1. General editing of language in UG
 1. Worked as a shadow for Andy (There to advice and discuss what's next, but behind the scenes)
 1. Bug hunting the team's features and components.
-1. Maintained a small portion of issues in the issue tracker
+1. Maintained a portion of issues in the issue tracker
+1. Demo Video

 ---